KParrish193/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Middleware and Routing

 - [ ] Describe Middleware?

+    Middleware functions are functions that have access to the request object (req), the response object (res), and the next function in the application’s request-response cycle.
+Middleware helps Express handle functions outside of the scope of what it comes with out of the box.
+There are three types: custom, third-party, and built-in.
+Examples of third-party include the downloadable modules of Helmet, Cors, and Morgan.
+Custom middleware are functions we write to perform certain tasks.
+Custom middleware is further broken down into error handling and regular.

 - [ ] Describe a Resource?

+    Everything is a resource: typically a resource refers to the data that we're pulling from the database and manipulating within our endpoints.

 - [ ] What can the API return to help clients know if a request was successful?

+    200 OK status code

 - [ ] How can we partition our application into sub-applications?

 ## Minimum Viable Product